Biscoff Cheesecake

 Once the cheesecake is done baking, turn the oven off, and leave the cheesecake in there for one hour.
 If you remove the cheesecake from the oven immediately after baking, the sudden temperature change can cause the cheesecake to collapse and break.

-After you remove it from the oven, remove the foil from the bottom, then place in the fridge to chill for at least 6 hours before serving.
+Place the cheesecake in the fridge to chill for at least 6 hours before serving.

 pouring melted biscoff butter over cheesecake.